AGI remains unsolved.

 • Establish Trust.
 Working with unreleased models requires a foundation of trust.
 To uphold this trust, we follow strict confidentiality agreements.

 • Data Retention Agreements.
-We will work closely with model providers to ensure that no data from the semi-private evaluation set is retained.
+We will work closely with model providers to ensure that no data from the Semi-Private Evaluation set is retained.
 This includes collaborating on best practices to prevent unintended data persistence.
 Our goal is to minimize any risk of data leakage while maintaining the integrity of our evaluation process.

 • Not a Development Tool.
 Our evaluations are intended to assess a model’s performance, not serve as an iterative development tool.
 Providers should not expect continuous optimization cycles based on our feedback.